technofocus-pte/cpltextnsibltdeepdepth/Lab 5/Lab 5 - Build a custom engine agent to chat with your data using Teams AI library and Teams Toolkit.md

     ![](./media/image62.png)

 2. Go to the **config.json** file under prompts/chat.
-Replace the following code and replace the endpoint , index_name, and key values with your Azure AI Search resource details.
+Replace the following code and replace the endpoint , and key values with your Azure AI Search resource details.
 After update press ctrl+s to save the file.